 Single-entry visas can no longer be changed to multiple-entry visas inside Vietnam.

 Tourist visa extensions officially cost as little as US$10, and have to be organised via agents.
-The procedure takes seven to ten days and you can only extend the visa for 30 (US$40) or 60 (US$60) days depending on the visa you hold.
+The procedure takes seven to 10days and you can only extend the visa for 30 (US$40) or 60 (US$60) days depending on the visa you hold.

-You can extend your visa in big cities, but if it's done in a different city from the one you arrived in (oh the joys of Vietnamese bureaucracy!), it'll cost you US$50-70.
+You can extend your visa in big cities, but if it's done in a different city from the one you arrived in (oh the joys of Vietnamese bureaucracy!), it'll cost you US$50 to US$70.
 In practice, extensions work most smoothly in HCMC, Hanoi, Danang and Hue.